twitwi/deck.js-packed/README.md

 To eventually see it on [github pages](https://pages.github.com/), you'll need to commit and push these to your gh-pages branch.

-## B) How to include this version of deck.js in your HTMl presentation
+## B) How to include this version of deck.js in your HTML presentation

 First, you need to include the custom version instead of the deck.js loader: